pragma-/pbot/doc/Commands.md

 ### Selectors
 You can select a random item from a selection list and interpolate the value within commands.

-The syntax for selectors is:
+The syntax for Selectors is:

     %(<list of selections>)[:modifiers]